jasper-zanjani/notes/cloud/az.md

 Stop-AzVM Greeks Socrates
 ```
 #### Connect to VM from a Windows machine
-The local workstation must have WinRM up and running:
+The local Windows workstation must have WinRM up and running:
 ```powershell
 Enable-PSRemoting